 To certify patients, physicians must be authorized to do so by the State Board of Medical Examiners.
-They must meet qualifications the board establishes.
-The House version also requires physicians to pay a fee of up to $300 to certify patients.
+They must meet qualifications the board establishes and pay a fee of up to $300 to certify patients.

 Certifying physicians must complete a four-hour medical cannabis continuing medical education course and complete an exam.
 The courses can charge up to $500.
 A two-hour refresher is required every two years.

 The board will develop rules for certifications including requirements for the patient-physician relationship, detailed requirements for informed consent, and how long a certification may be valid, which may not exceed one year.

 Certifying physicians must specify daily dosage and type.
 This would likely require participating doctors to run afoul of federal law.
 If this is not revised, it would likely dramatically depress participation.

 Patients may designate caregivers pick up their cannabis for them.
 Caregivers must be at least 21 years old, unless they are the patient's parent or guardian.

 The commission may limit the number of patients caregivers may assist.